bw0rth/pync/docs/source/options/execute.rst

       from pync import pync
       pync('-v localhost 8000')

-Running a Command with -c
+Running a Command With -c
 =========================
 The **-c** option is the same as the **-e** option but allows extra shell features such as pipelines and evironment variable expansion.